JAPANESE CHINESE

 To reduce food loss* throughout the Group, we launched the Food Loss Reduction Project in FY 2022.
 As a result of various measures implemented under this project, efforts were expanded to the entire group, and progress was made beyond the initial plan, achieving the reduction target for FY2024 ahead of schedule in FY2023 and The project was dissolved.

-From FY 2024, the Sustainability Promotion Group of the Corporating Planning Department and Logistics Department of Maruha Nichiro Corporation will take the lead in promoting further activities to achieve the fiscal 2030 reduction target under the supervision of the Sustainability Promotion Committee.
+From FY 2024, the Sustainability Department and Logistics Department of Maruha Nichiro Corporation will take the lead in promoting further activities to achieve the fiscal 2030 reduction target under the supervision of the Sustainability Promotion Committee

 What is Food Loss?